microsoft/playwright/docs/input.md

 await page.press('#name', 'Shift+ArrowLeft');
 ```

 Shortcuts such as `"Control+o"` or `"Control+Shift+T"` are supported as well.
-When speficied with the modifier, modifier is pressed and being held while the subsequent key is being pressed.
+When specified with the modifier, modifier is pressed and being held while the subsequent key is being pressed.

 Note that you still need to specify the capital `A` in `Shift-A` to produce the capital character. `Shift-a` produces a lower-case one as if you had the `CapsLock` toggled.